 Senior Farmer's Market Vouchers can be used June 1 - October 31

 You can take your vouchers to any participating farmer's market or roadside stand.
 Nearly every county in the state has at least one participating market.
 You can even take them with you when you are traveling throughout the state!

 Go to an authorized market (we will provide the most recent list when you pick up your vouchers) and look for a blue or yellow sign stating the vendor can accept vouchers.

-Voucher are distributed one day, usually in early June, at sites across the county.
-They are distributed on a first come, first served basis and each household is allowed one set of vouchers.
-For specific information on this year's distribution date and time, please contact the Aging and Disability Resource Center at 262-284-8120 or 262-238-8120 (metro) after May 18.
+Voucher are distributed one day, at the end of June, at sites across the county.
+They are distributed on a first come, first served basis and each household is allowed one voucher.
+For specific information on this year's distribution date and time, please contact the Aging and Disability Resource Center at 262-284-8120 after June 15.

 Why can I buy only locally grown produce with my Senior Farmer's Market vouchers?